ML4GW/aframe/pipeline/README.md

 `.snakemake/htcondor/{clusterid}.{log,out,err}` with no rule association.

-**Hermes release and Volta deprecation.** The root, export, and infer packages all pin hermes to `branch = "dev"` rather than a released version.
+**Hermes release and Volta deprecation.** The export and infer packages pin hermes to `branch = "dev"` rather than a released version.
 Cutting a hermes release will also drop support for Volta-era GPUs.